 - 1. All courses taken at an MD-PhD-granting school should be entered including all courses taken as credit/non-credit or pass/fail. - 2.
 All courses taken at non-MD-PhD schools but for which you are claiming transferable credit should be entered. - 3.
 All graduate degree courses should be entered.
-Applicants must also use the checkbox in UCAN to indicate if conferral of the degree is anticipated prior to June 30th, 2024.
+Applicants must also use the checkbox in UCAN to indicate if conferral of the degree is anticipated prior to June 30th, 2025.
 Applicants must be aware that if this box is checked but the degree is not conferred, recalculation of the GPA will occur and the offer of admission may be rescinded.
 The conferral date of the degree will be printed on the official transcript. - 4.
 Courses taken at a non-MD-PhD school which are not transferable for credit should NOT be entered in UCAN. - 5.
 AP or IB credits done in high school are not considered by our committee and therefore should NOT be entered. - 6.
-"W" or Withdrawal grades do not need to be entered.
-"F" or "Failed" grades must be entered. - 7.
-Certificate courses, Continuing Education and extension certificates should not be entered. - 8.
+"W" or Withdrawal grades do not need to be entered. - 7.
+"F" or "Failed" grades must be entered.
+The credit weight should reflect the actual credit value of the course (even if the course is attempted at a later date). - 8.
+Certificate courses, Continuing Education and extension certificates should not be entered. - 9.
 Courses and grades from the WES Course-by-Course Analysis are to be entered into UCAN.

-9. If you have a course with credits above 6, please use the equation X/6 to determine the weight of your course where X equals the credits received for the course.
+10. If you have a course with credits above 6, please use the equation X/6 to determine the weight of your course where X equals the credits received for the course.